 (Stage 3) When a financial instrument is considered credit-impaired, the loss allowance continues to reflect lifetime expected credit losses and interest revenue is calculated based on the carrying amount of the asset, net of the loss allowance, rather than its gross carrying amount.
 The Credit Union considers a financial instrument as impaired when one or more events that have a detrimental impact on the estimated future cash flows of that financial instrument have occurred after its initial recognition.
 Evidence of impairment includes indications that the borrower is experiencing significant financial difficulties, or a default or delinquency has occurred.
-Under IFRS 9, all financial instruments on which repayment of principal or payment of interest is contractually 90 days in arrears is automatically considered impaired, which is consistent with the Credit Union's policy under IAS 39.
-Any financial instruments where the borrower has filed for bankruptcy or consumer proposal will also be re-staged to Stage 3.
+Under IFRS 9, all financial instruments on which repayment of principal or payment of interest is contractually 90 days in arrears is automatically considered impaired.
+Any financial instruments where the borrower has filed for bankruptcy or consumer proposal will also be restaged to Stage 3.